HY-80: Weldability

-HY-80 steel can be welded without incident provided proper precautions are taken to avoid potential weldability issues.
-The fact that HY-80 is a hardenable steel raises concerns over the formation of untempered martensite in both the Fusion Zone (FZ) and the heat affected zone (HAZ).
-The process of welding can create steep temperature gradients and rapid cooling that are necessary for the formation of untempered martensite, so precautions must be taken to avoid this.
-Further complicating the weldability issue is the general application of HY-80 steels in thick plate or large weldments for naval use.
-These thick plates, large weldments and rigorous service environment all pose additional risks due to both intrinsic and extrinsic stress concentration at the weld joint.

 HIC or HAC - hydrogen induced or hydrogen assisted cracking is a real weldability concern that must be addressed in HY-80 steels.
 Hydrogen embrittlement is a high risk under all conditions for HY-80 and falls into zone 3 for the AWS method.
 HAC/HIC can occur in either the Fusion Zone or the Heat Affected Zone.
 As mentioned previously the HAZ and FZ are both susceptible to the formation of martensite and thus are at risk for HAC/HIC.
 The Fusion Zone HIC/HAC can be addressed with the use of a proper filler metal, while the HAZ HIC/HAC must be addressed with preheat and weld procedures.
 Low hydrogen practice is always recommended when welding on HY-80 steels.

 It is not possible to autogenous weld HY-80 due to the formation of untempered martensite.
 Use of filler metals is required to introduce alloying materials that serve to form oxides that promote the nucleation of acicular ferrite.
 The HAZ is still a concern that must be addressed with proper preheat and weld procedures to control the cooling rates.
 Slow cooling rates can be as detrimental as rapid cooling rates in the HAZ.
 Rapid cooling will form untempered martensite; however, very slow cooling rates caused by high preheat or a combination of preheat and high heat input from the weld procedures can create a very brittle martensite due to high carbon concentrations that form in the HAZ.

 Preheating should be considered to allow diffusible hydrogen to diffuse and to reduce the cooling temperature gradient.
 The slower cooling rate will reduce the likelihood of martensite formation.
 If the preheat temperature is not high enough the cooling temperature gradient will be too steep and it will create brittle welds.
 Multipass welds require a minimum and maximum inter-pass temperature with the purpose to maintain yield strength and to prevent cracking.
 The preheat and inter-pass temperatures will depend on the thickness of the material.